RobertJN64/RobertJN64/README.md

-Developing embedded software and machine learning projects in python and c++.
+Developing embedded software, robotics, and machine learning projects in python and c++.

 Check out https://github.com/RobertJN64/DroneBoat for an example of an advanced robotics project.